 18th- and 19th-century French Art:

-Pair of 18th-century etchings by Gilles Demarteau the Elder (Court Engraver to Louis XV), 18th-century watercolor painting attributed to Jean-Baptiste Huet, Pair of 18th-century sanguine, chalk drawings (said to be portraits of the French royal family), 19th-century pastel by academic painter and draughtsman Pierre Carrier-Belleuse, 19th-century bronze sculpture of Diana, goddess of the hunt, signed Jean-Alexandre-Joseph Falguière (a museum exhibited piece), 19th-century bronze sculpture of Artemis signed Eugène Marioton and a 19th-century engraving after Auguste Toulmouche.
+18th-century chalk-manner print by Gilles Demarteau the Elder (Court Engraver to Louis XV); 18th-century watercolor painting attributed to Jean-Baptiste Huet; Pair of 18th-century sanguine, chalk drawings (said to be portraits of the French royal family); 19th-century pastel by academic painter and draughtsman Pierre Carrier-Belleuse; 19th-century bronze sculpture of Diana, goddess of the hunt, signed Jean-Alexandre-Joseph Falguière (a museum exhibited piece); 19th-century bronze sculpture of Artemis signed Eugène Marioton and a 19th-century engraving after Auguste Toulmouche.

 FURNITURE AND FURNISHINGS: